 First, consider the format.
-Because executive social media programs can be highly individual, you need to know what the executives preferred forms of communication are.
+Because executive social media programs can be highly individual, you need to know the executives preferred forms of communication.

 For an executive who prefers to appear unscripted on camera, you might add a few livestreams to their rotation of social media posts.
 Another executive might prefer to express themself through long-form, written content, which would lend itself well to LinkedIn Articles or maybe thoughtful Twitter threads.
 You get the idea.

-Next, you’ll want to think about the content themes the executives will be tackling.
-To save time, consider an episode or pillar-content approach and make sure to align your executive social media content plans with the corporate editorial calendar.
+Next, you’ll want to consider the content themes the executives will tackle.
+To save time, consider an episode or pillar-content approach and make sure to align your executive social media content management with the corporate editorial calendar.

 These final two steps are all about the “how” of your executive social media strategy.

-How will they get their message out and reaching the right people?
+How will they get their message out and reach the right people?

 There are two things that help: